klwdesigns/klw_base/_posts/2019-06-12-not-so-thin.md

 O’Keeffe’s paintings of the black crosses of Taos have a spirituality about them that can be difficult to articulate.
 Much of her work is that way.
 Like beauty itself, her paintings are more idea and concept than a rendering of physical details.

 But just like O’Keeffe’s black crosses, the ruins of the Franciscan mission church convey a spirituality that is difficult to articulate.
-Without knowing the history of its construction, you might sense a greatness, a power that makes you feel small within its walls, perhaps even cared for.
+Without knowing the history of its construction, you might sense a greatness, a power that makes you feel small, perhaps even insignificant, within its walls.

-But this is a dark spirituality indeed that can only end in ruin, and will continually until it is understood that the Spirit of God does not dwell in houses made by human hands.
+But this is a dark spirituality indeed that can only end in ruin.
+The Spirit of God does not dwell in houses made by human hands.
+And black crosses are no sure sign of a life filled with the One who is Light.